-Amanda McIlhany hit a go-ahead three-run homer in the bottom of the fifth inning during the nightcap, Natalie Dudek delivered the eventual game-winning single later in the frame, and the UW-Oshkosh softball team earned a doubleheader split with UW-Whitewater on Tuesday (April 9) at the UW-Oshkosh Softball Park.
+Amanda McIlhany hit a go-ahead three-run home run in the bottom of the fifth inning during the nightcap, Natalie Dudek delivered the eventual game-winning single later in the frame, and the UW-Oshkosh softball team earned a doubleheader split with UW-Whitewater on Tuesday (April 9) at the UW-Oshkosh Softball Park.

 UW-Oshkosh (13-9, 2-2 WIAC) came back to win the second game, 5-4, after falling by a 5-0 score in the opener.

-Trailing 2-1 in the second contest with two outs in the home half of the fifth inning, McIlhany smashed a two-strike pitch over the center field wall for a 4-2 lead.
+Trailing 2-1 in the second contest with two outs in the fifth inning, McIlhany smashed a two-strike pitch over the center field wall for a 4-2 UW-Oshkosh lead.
 Sidney Budzinski followed with a pinch-hit double and came around to score on what proved to be the game-winning single to center field by Dudek.

-UW-Whitewater (13-7, 3-1 WIAC) pulled within 5-4 on Nikki Mikosz's two-run homer in the top of the sixth inning and had the tying run on first base with two outs in the seventh frame, but UW-Oshkosh center fielder Acacia Tupa secured the victory with a diving catch with her back to the infield near the warning track off the bat of Mikosz.
+UW-Whitewater (13-7, 3-1 WIAC) pulled within 5-4 on Nikki Mikosz's two-run home run in the top of the sixth inning and had the tying run on first base with two outs in the seventh, but UW-Oshkosh center fielder Acacia Tupa secured the victory on a diving catch with her back to the infield near the warning track off the bat of Mikosz.

 The win snapped the Titans' 10-game losing streak to two-time defending WIAC champion UW-Whitewater since a 6-4 UW-Oshkosh home victory over the Warhawks on April 15, 2015.